 A risk manager protects a company's interests by analyzing the risks and possible outcomes of operating a business.
 Not only do they analyze operational and financial risks, but they also evaluate legal matters that could affect a company.
 A JD-MBA teaches you how to analyze company finances and the laws involved in running a business.

 An actuary analyzes the financial cost of insurance risks.
 They determine policies and coverage for those insured and the risks involved.
-Actuariesalso help set prices for insurance and estimate costs of events covered by insurance.
-A JD-MBA enables you to understand the financial structure of insurance policies and know how best to support a client, and the legal rights involved with insurance.
+Actuaries also help set prices for insurance and estimate the costs of events covered by insurance.
+A JD-MBA enables you to understand the financial structure of insurance policies, know how best to support a client, and understand the legal rights involved with insurance.

 A director of compliance translates complex legal matters into effective business protocols.
 They interpret regulations for specific businesses and make sure that the company and its employees follow these standards.
 The JD-MBA familiarizes you with laws and legal requirements and teaches you how to communicate them to businesses.